darkdiesel/wordpress-study/wp-content/plugins/buddypress-global-search/readme.txt

 2. **Admin** - set which components should be searchable

 == Changelog ==

+= 1.2.1 =
+* Fix - inactive members in group members were not listing in search results
+* Fix - conflict with ThickBox and opening iframes on the page
+* Tweak - 'bboss_global_search_query_results' filter added to query results, for developers to hook into

+= 1.2.0 =
+* Tested with WordPress 5.2.1

 = 1.1.9 =
 * New - Added Support for BuddyPress Nouveau template